AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/using-interesting-moments.md

 ![](assets/using-interesting-moments-5.png)

-## What does an interesting moment look like in Salesforce?  {#what-does-an-interesting-moment-look-like-in-salesforce}
+## What does an interesting moment look like in [!DNL Salesforce]?  {#what-does-an-interesting-moment-look-like-in-salesforce}

-Once you've [installed the Marketo Sales Insight App](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md), interesting moments will display on the lead, contact, account, or opportunity pages.
-They also appear in the Sales Insight dashboard in the Lead Feed, Best Bets, and Watch List.
+Once you've [installed the [!DNL Marketo Sales Insight] App](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md), interesting moments will display on the lead, contact, account, or opportunity pages.
+They also appear in the [!DNL Sales Insight] dashboard in the Lead Feed, [!DNL Best Bets], and Watch List.

 ![](assets/using-interesting-moments-6.png)

-## What does an interesting moment look like in Salesforce1? {#what-does-an-interesting-moment-look-like-in-salesforce-1}
+## What does an interesting moment look like in [!DNL Salesforce1]? {#what-does-an-interesting-moment-look-like-in-salesforce-1}

-After you've installed or updated Marketo Sales Insight for Salesforce1, interesting moments will display under the lead's related links.
+After you've installed or updated [!DNL Marketo Sales Insight] for [!DNL Salesforce1], interesting moments will display under the lead's related links.

 ![](assets/using-interesting-moments-7.png)

 ## Subscribe to Interesting Moments {#subscribe-to-interesting-moments}

-You can subscribe to an Interesting Moment by clicking the Subscribe button either in the Interesting Moment tab or in the Lead Feed.
+You can subscribe to an Interesting Moment by clicking the [!UICONTROL Subscribe] button either in the Interesting Moment tab or in the Lead Feed.
 The steps below are the same for both.

 1. Click the Subscribe icon.
 You will then be navigated to the Email Subscribe tab.

-1. You can choose the type of email alert you'd like to receive based on Name, Account, Type, or Description.
+1. You can choose the type of email alert you'd like to receive based on [!UICONTROL Name], [!UICONTROL Account], [!UICONTROL Type], or [!UICONTROL Description].

 1. Choose which email address(es) you'd like to send the alerts to (yourself/team members)

-1. Click **Subscribe**.
+1. Click **[!UICONTROL Subscribe]**.

 >[!NOTE]
 >